-4.2 Personal, social and health education (PSHE) and citizenship
+4.2 Personal, social and health education (PSHE) and citizenship education.

-Through our religious education lessons we teach the children about the values and moral beliefs that underpin individual choices of behaviour.
-So, for example, we contribute to the discussion of topics such as smoking, drugs and health education.
 We also promote the values and attitudes required for citizenship in a democracy by teaching respect for others and the need for personal responsibility.
 In general, by promoting tolerance and understanding of other people, we enable children to appreciate what it means to be positive members of our multicultural society.